Spike Lee Highlights The Real Trauma Of Black Veterans In "Da 5 Bloods"

-Critically acclaimed filmmaker Spike Lee is back with another film, and his new project takes fans to the jungles of Vietnam.
-Lee's second collaboration with Netflix after the short-lived series She's Gotta Have It, Da 5 Bloods follows the return of four Black men to the scene of the Vietnam War.
+Critically acclaimed filmmaker Spike Lee is back with another film, and his new project takes viewers to the jungles of Vietnam.
+Lee's second collaboration with Netflix after the short-lived series She's Gotta Have It, Da 5 Bloods follows the return of four Black men, former soldiers, to the scene of the Vietnam War.

-While on the front lines of the war, comrades Paul (Delroy Lindo), Melvin (Isaiah Whitlock Jr.), Otis (Clarke Peters), Eddie (Norm Lewis), and Norman (Chadwick Boseman) stumble upon a hidden trove of literal gold.
-Though the goods technically belong to the Vietnamese government, the soldiers see it as the universe's long overdue payment of reparations; after all, as Black men laying their lives on the line for a country that didn't respect them just because of the color of their skin, the self-proclaimed Bloods felt it was only right for them to take what was theirs.
-Led by Norman, the troop decides to bury the valuable treasure deep in the heart of the jungle and return for it long after the war ceased.
+While on the front lines of the war, comrades Paul (Delroy Lindo), Melvin (Isaiah Whitlock Jr.), Otis (Clarke Peters), Eddie (Norm Lewis), and Norman (Chadwick Boseman) stumbled upon a hidden trove of literal gold.
+Though the goods technically belonged to the Vietnamese government, the soldiers saw it as the universe's long overdue payment of reparations; after all, as Black men laying their lives on the line for a country that didn't respect them just because of the colour of their skin, the self-proclaimed 'Bloods' felt it was only right for them to take what was theirs.
+Led by Norman, the troop decided to bury the valuable treasure deep in the heart of the jungle and return for it long after the war ceased.

 Advertisement

-"We were the very first people that died for this red, white, and blue," Norman explained passionately, recalling the memory of Revolutionary War hero Crispus Attucks.
+"We were the very first people that died for this red, white, and blue," Norman's brothers in arms remember him explaining passionately, recalling the memory of Revolutionary War hero Crispus Attucks.
 "We've been dying from this country from the very get, hoping one day they give us our rightful place.
 All they gave us was a foot up our Black asses."

-Almost 50 years after their final tour, four of the five Bloods arrive in Vietnam to begin their long-delayed mission, slowed down by their age as well as the trauma that they're still carrying from the war.
+Almost 50 years after their final tour to Vietnam wrapped up, four of the five Bloods arrive back in Vietnam to begin their long-delayed mission, slowed down by their age as well as the trauma that they're still carrying from the war.
 Some of their PTSD is from the bloodshed that they participated it, and some is rooted in the death of their leader Norm on the battlefield.
 But most of the pain that they wear on their person even years after their term of service stems from the mistreatment that they faced upon their return home.

 Da 5 Bloods isn't a completely biographical story — though who's to say that there isn't hidden treasure buried somewhere amongst the country's lush greenery? — but its premise does speak authentically to the lived pain of thousands of Black veterans, specifically for those who served in Vietnam.